The Blue Night – Nuremberg’s Long Night of Art and Culture

 Film and Photopraphs

-Please note: all Blue Night visitors agree irrevocably that the organiser is entitled – without obligation to pay a fee – to have image and sound recordings of the events made for documentation and advertising purposes, and to duplicate, broadcast and use those recordings.
+Please note: all visitors to Die Blaue Nacht agree irrevocably that the organiser is entitled – without obligation to pay a fee – to have image and sound recordings of the events made for documentation and advertising purposes, and to duplicate, broadcast and use those recordings.
 These rights have no spatial or time limitations.